 According to the 2014 data, the total cancer risk for the census tract affecting Covington is 214 cases per 1 million residents.
 Oxford College is in an area with 71 total cases per 1 million residents, which is considered safe under EPA guidelines.

 Data from 2014 was not made publicly available until 2018 when the EPA completed the NATA.
 The city of Covington was made aware of the report on Sunday, according to Public Relations Manager Trey Sanders.
-The EPA decided not to issue a press release after the 2018 NATA, according to WebMD Health News Center.
+The EPA did not issue a press release after the 2018 NATA.

 Associate Director of Media Relations Elaine Justice told the Wheel Monday night that Oxford College is not impacted by the emissions release, but emailed again later, adding, “We are continuing to look into this matter.
 The safety and well-being of our community is a top concern.”